Putrescine: Uses

-Putrescine reacts with adipic acid to yield the polyamide nylon 46, which is marketed by DSM under the trade name Stanyl.
+Putrescine reacts with adipic acid to yield the polyamide nylon 46, which is marketed by Envalior (formerly DSM) under the trade name Stanyl.

 Application of putrescine, along with other polyamines, can be used to extend the shelf life of fruits by delaying the ripening process.
 Pre-harvest application of putrescine has been shown to increase plant resistance to high temperatures and drought.
 Both of these effects seem to result from lowered ethylene production following exogenous putrescine exposure.

 Due to its role in putrification, putrescine has also been proposed as a biochemical marker for determining how long a corpse has been decomposing.

+Putrescine together with chitosan has been successfully used in postharvest physiology as a natural fruit coating.
+Putrescine with chitosan treated fruits had higher antioxidant capacity and enzyme activities than untreated fruits.
+Fresh strawberries coated have lower decay percentage, higher tissue firmness, contents of total soluble solids.
+Nanoparticles of putrescine with chitosan are effective in preserving the nutritional quality and prolonging the post-harvest life of strawberries during storage up to 12 days.

 History

 Putrescine and cadaverine were first described in 1885 by the Berlin physician Ludwig Brieger (1849–1919).

 Toxicity

 In rats, putrescine has a low acute oral toxicity of 2000 mg/kg body weight, with no-observed-adverse-effect level of 2000 ppm (180 mg/kg body weight/day).